phoenix-rtos/phoenix-rtos-doc/architecture/index.md

 Interprocess communication has been described in [Kernel - Processes and threads - Message passing](../kernel/proc/msg.md) chapter.

+### Message Copy Minimization

+To minimize the overhead of message passing, the kernel uses a three-tier data transfer strategy:

+1. **Inline (≤ 64 bytes)**: Data is carried in the `msg_t` structure's `raw[64]` union — no buffer allocation or
+   page mapping needed
+2. **Page mapping (larger aligned buffers)**: Sender's buffer pages are mapped into the receiver's address space via `page_map()` — no data is copied
+3. **Boundary copy (unaligned partial pages)**: Only unaligned partial-page data at buffer boundaries requires copying, using wrapper page allocation to prevent interference

+This means most IPC operations avoid data copying entirely, with only small messages and buffer boundaries incurring copy overhead.
+If both sides share the same address space, the mapping/copying phases are skipped.

 ## Standard library

 Standard library is the set of functions constituting the basic programming environment (providing the basic API) and